Tenama-hub/Lenovo_Legion_Linux-Guide/fedora_post_install_guide.md

 # Fedora post-install guide
-If you are lazy and you want to build your own install script, [click here](https://nattdf.streamlit.app/)
+If you are lazy and you want to build your own install script, [click here](https://nattdf.streamlit.app/) A secondary option is the [install app by LinuxGamerLife](https://github.com/linuxgamerlife/lgl-system-loadout).
+Avoid installing the CachyOS kernel unless you absolutely need it.

 Cherry-picked from [this website](https://rpmfusion.org/Howto).
 Honorable mentions: [Noble guide](https://github.com/wz790/Fedora-Noble-Setup)
 ### Enable 3rd party repositories (MANDATORY!)